Lost ball

 9. The referee, who is on the same side of the field as the bowler, notes that both batsmen no longer consider the ball in play.

-The new edition of Laws clarifies that any penalties, previously performed wounds, and the current wound (provided that the batsmen managed to cross) remain in force and affect the final score.
-If the batsmen did not have time to cross before the announcement of the Lost ball, then they will have to return to their original positions, and unfinished wounds will not be counted.
+The new edition of Laws clarifies that any penalties, previously performed wounds, and the current wound (provided that batsmen managed to cross) remain in force and affect the final score.
+If batsmen did not have enough time to cross the boundary before the announcement of the lost ball, then they will be required to return to their starting positions, and any wounds that have not been completed will not be eligible for counting.

 Another important factor is ball wear.
 Since its condition affects the service rate and the game as a whole, after the ball is declared dead, the referee is obliged to replace the projectile with a similar one.
-According to Section 4 of the Laws, all balls that are used on the field are not only checked by the referees before the match, but are also under their control (for example, it is the referee who takes the ball after the destruction of the wicket or during the break in the game).
-In this case, the team captains have the right to demand a new ball at the start of each inning.
+In accordance with Section 4 of the Laws, the referees are responsible for not only inspecting all balls that are used on the field before the match, but they are also in charge of the balls themselves (for instance, the referee is the one who takes the ball after the wicket has been destroyed or during the break in the game).

 This is interesting: according to Law №.
 4, paragraph 1, a new ball that the referee puts into play at the start must weigh at least 155.9 and no more than 163 grams and have a circumference of at least 22.4 and no more than 22.9 cm.